Buyer’s guide to the Apple iPad

 The iPad is now on its fifth generation, and it’s here things get a little confusing if you’re a newcomer, because the little differences between the numerous models can be a minefield for first-time buyers.

 Currently available to buy is the iPad 2, iPad Mini, iPad Air and iPad Mini with Retina Display.
 The original iPad, iPad 3 (confusingly called the ‘New iPad’), iPad 4 (aka iPad with Retina Display) have been discontinued.
+The iPad 2 is also officially discontinued but remains available from third parties.

 The iPad 2 is the oldest and cheapest model, but this doesn’t mean you’re losing out on much in terms of raw power.
 It has an almost identical specification to the first iPad Mini, with the major difference being the Mini’s smaller 7.9-inch display compared to the 9.7-inch screen on the iPad 2.
 Both have the same screen resolution.